 Addresses, Date, and Salutation.
 At the top of the first page, the cover letter begins with the NRC seal and address, followed by the date on which the report cover letter is signed and the report issued.

 For cover letters transmitting report details with violations assigned an EA number, the EA number should be placed in the upper left-hand corner above the principal addressee’s name.
 The EA number should be placed into the ADAMS profile of the document for the case/reference number.
-Additionally, on event-related documents, the Nuclear Materials Events Database (NMED) number Fuel Cycle Nuclear Materials Events Database (FCNMED) number should also be included on the document below the EA number.
+Additionally, on event-related documents, the Nuclear Materials Events Database (NMED) number or Fuel Cycle Nuclear Materials Events Database (FCNMED) number should also be included on the document below the EA number.

 The name and title of the principal addressee is placed at least four lines below the letterhead, followed by the licensee’s name and address.
 Note that the salutation is placed after the subject line.